MicrosoftDocs/visualstudio-docs/docs/cross-platform/install-and-configure-tools-to-build-using-ios.md

 - [Node.js](https://nodejs.org/) version 12.14.1 and npm version 6.13.4

    Install version 12.14.1 of Node.js on your Mac.
 If you install the Node.js package, it should come with npm version 6.13.4.
 Other versions of Node.js and npm may not support some modules used in the remote agent `vcremote`, which can cause `vcremote` installation to fail.
-It is recommended that Node.js is installed using a package manager such as [Node Version Manager](https://nodejs.org/en/download/package-manager/#nvm) and to avoid using the command `sudo` when installing Node.js as some modules can fail to install when using `sudo`.
+We recommend you install Node.js by using a package manager such as [Node Version Manager](https://nodejs.org/en/download/package-manager/#nvm).
+Avoid using the command `sudo` to install Node.js, as some modules can fail to install when using `sudo`.

 ## <a name="Install"></a> Install the remote agent for iOS